-- In Italy, there about 22 million people aged \geq 50 years and 157,100 new cases of HZ are estimated annually, - with an incidence of 6.3 / 1,000 person-years (Gialloreti et al., 2010).
-HZ typically occurs only once in a - 109 lifetime; relapses are relatively uncommon, because an episode of HZ leads to the reactivation of VZV- - specific CMI (Johnson, 2007). - 111 Complications occur in 13-40% of cases; the most common is post-herpetic neuralgia (PHN), with an - incidence estimated between 10 and 20% of HZ cases (up to 30% in the elderly).
-PHN is characterized by - pain along the cutaneous nerve endings, persistent for a few months after the onset of the rash, which can - manifest as one or more painful or paroxysmal burning or stabbing attacks, with spontaneous occurrence - associated with paraesthesia, dysesthesia, and allodynia.
-The rates of incidence are affected by the different - definitions of PHN pain and age of observed patients, ranging from 6.5 38% at 1 month to 2.6 27% at 3 - months. - 118 Other complications of HZ in elderly or immunocompromised patients are: bacterial superinfection of - lesions, cutaneous dissemination with 20 or more skin lesions in dermatomes other than the first, lung - infection, myocarditis, esophagitis, pancreatitis, gastric ulceration, stroke secondary to the granulomatous - arteritis of the internal carotid artery in ophthalmic HZ and other neurological complications such as - encephalitis, myelitis, lesions of the sympathetic trunk, Ramsay-Hunt syndrome, paresis and paralysis - 123 (Volpi, 2007).
-HZ and the PHN negatively affect the quality of life (QoL) of people living with impaired - physical abilities, working activity, relational and psychological abilities. - An Italian study (HEROES) carried out in collaboration with General Practitioners was aimed at verifying - the rate of HZ-associated pain, the duration and the management of pain in subjects > 50 years old with - newly diagnosed HZ, for up to 6 months.
-Of the 413 subjects enrolled in the study, 370 (86.2%) reported - HZ-associated pain.
-At 3 and at 6 months, the pain persisted in 20.6% and 9.2% of cases, respectively, - despite the treatment with anti-viral drug, taken by 91.5% of patients.
-The study showed that the quality of - 130 life of patients suffering from chronic pain was lower than that observed in healthy subjects of the same age, - confirming the impact of PHN on adults and elderly subjects (Bricout et al., 2014). - At a national level, the total expenditure for HZ and PHN for the Italian Health Service was estimated in - 133 2005 to have amounted to more than € 41 million per year.
-Direct costs amounted to 28.2 million, with an - average spending for outpatient management ranging between € 166 and € 560 for HZ and PHN, - respectively.
-With regard to hospital admissions, the average length of stay varied between 8 and 10 days, - giving a cost for HZ and PHN of about € 2,700 / year.
-The indirect costs, defined as productivity loss and - absence from work, represent a third of the total cost of the disease, amounting to € 13 million/year - 138 (Gialloreti et al., 2010). - The clinical and therapeutic management of HZ is complex and often unsatisfactory.
-The available treatment - options are only partially effective and include the use of anti-viral, anti-inflammatory and analgesic drugs. - The guidelines recommend that anti-viral treatment is to be started within 72 hours after the onset of the rash - and continued for 7-10 days; however, it is known that a timely diagnosis is often difficult due to the delayed - access of the patient to the doctor's advice (Fashner & Bell, 2011).
+In Italy, there are about 22 million people aged \geq 50 years, and 157 100 new cases of HZ are estimated annually, with an incidence of 6.3/1000 person-years (Gialloreti et al., 2010).
+HZ typically occurs only once in a lifetime; relapses are relatively uncommon because an episode of HZ leads to the reactivation of VZV-specific CMI (Johnson, 2007).

+Complications occur in 13 % to 40 % of cases; the most common is post-herpetic neuralgia (PHN), with an estimated incidence of between 10 and 20 % of HZ cases (up to 30 % in the elderly).
+PHN is characterized by pain along the cutaneous nerve endings, persistent for a few months after the onset of the rash, which can manifest as one or more painful or paroxysmal burning or stabbing attacks, with spontaneous occurrence associated with paraesthesia, dysaesthaesia and allodynia.
+The rates of incidence are affected by the different definitions of PHN pain and age of observed patients, ranging from 6.5 % to 38 % at 1 month to 2.6 % to 27 % at 3 months.

+Other complications of HZ in elderly or immunocompromised patients are bacterial superinfection of lesions, cutaneous dissemination with 20 or more skin lesions in dermatomes other than the first, lung infection, myocarditis, esophagitis, pancreatitis, gastric ulceration, stroke secondary to the granulomatous arteritis of the internal carotid artery in ophthalmic HZ, and other neurological complications such as encephalitis, myelitis, lesions of the sympathetic trunk, Ramsay-Hunt syndrome, paresis and paralysis (Volpi, 2007).
+HZ and PHN negatively affect the quality of life (QoL) of people living with impaired physical abilities, and also working activity and relational and psychological abilities.

+An Italian study (HEROES) carried out in collaboration with general practitioners was aimed at verifying the rate of HZ-associated pain and the duration and management of pain in subjects >50 years old with newly diagnosed HZ for up to 6 months.
+Of the 413 subjects enrolled in the study, 370 (86.2%) reported HZ-associated pain.
+At 3 and 6 months, the pain persisted in 20.6 and 9.2% of cases, respectively, despite the treatment with anti-viral drug taken by 91.5% of patients.
+The study showed that the QoL of patients suffering from chronic pain was lower than that observed in healthy subjects of the same age, confirming the impact of PHN on adults and elderly subjects (Bricout et al., 2014).

+At a national level, the total expenditure for HZ and PHN for the Italian Health Service was estimated in 2005 to have amounted to more than €41 million per year.
+Direct costs amounted to €28.2 million, with an average spending for outpatient management ranging from €166 to €560 for HZ and PHN, respectively.
+With regard to hospital admissions, the average length of stay varied between 8 and 10 days, giving a cost for HZ and PHN of about €2700 per year.
+The indirect costs, defined as productivity loss and absence from work, represent a third of the total cost of the disease, amounting to €13 million per year (Gialloreti et al., 2010).

+The clinical and therapeutic management of HZ is complex and often unsatisfactory.
+The available treatment options are only partially effective and include the use of anti-viral, anti-inflammatory and analgesic drugs.
+The guidelines recommend that anti-viral treatment is started within 72 h of the onset of the rash and continued for 7 to 10 days; however, it is known that a timely diagnosis is often difficult due to the delayed access of the patient to the doctor's advice (Fashner & Bell, 2011).